pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_edit_pipeline.md

 ### Options

 ```
       --editor string    Editor to use for modifying the manifest.
   -h, --help             help for pipeline
   -o, --output string    Output format: "json" or "yaml" (default "json")
+      --project string   Project of pipeline to edit.
       --reprocess        If true, reprocess datums that were already processed by previous version of the pipeline.
 ```

-### Options inherited from parent commands
+### Inherited Options

 ```
       --no-color   Turn off colors.